 The cars we loved.

 To many Americans the name Daihatsu rings a few bells if any.
-More likely to be seen in 60’s Godzilla films than on the streets of American cities, Daihatsu cars are usually associated with cheap small transportation sold in select regions of the world.
-So its surprising to know that for a brief moment, Daihatsu was associated with high style, via Europe with a dashing concept car called simply the Sport.
+More likely to be seen in ’60s Godzilla films than on the streets of American cities, Daihatsu cars are usually associated with cheap small transportation sold in select regions of the world.
+So it’s surprising to know that for a brief moment, Daihatsu was associated with high style, via Europe with a dashing concept car called simply the Sport.

 Established in 1907, Daihatsu did not build four wheeled cars until the early 1950’s.
 Daihatsu’s first cars, like other Japanese manufacturers were small and well suited for the domestic market with no intent to export beyond Japan.
 With Daihatsu’s entry into the car business, it joined the a growing number of formally scooter builders who were converting to car production.
 To stand out in Japan Daihatsu naturally went to Europe.

-While on the floor at the Geneva show, the Sport created a small sensation as curious Europeans crowded around what was for many of them the first time they has seen a Japanese car.
+While on the floor at the Geneva show, the Sport created a small sensation as curious Europeans crowded around what was for many of them the first time any of them had seen a Japanese car.
 The unheard of notion of a Japanese car company exhibiting a concept at a European auto show was soon followed by Daihatsu becoming the first Japanese company to sell cars in Europe.
 The rapid expansion was a bold move for a company that had only been building cars with four wheels for slightly more than a decade.

 The Daihatsu Sport was never put into production, but some of its design cues found their way to other cars that Daihatsu sold in Europe.
-Today the closest thing Daihatsu makes to the Sport (in spirit) is the neat little Copen, a small 2 door roadster.
+Today the closest thing Daihatsu made to the Sport (in spirit) was the neat little Cappuccino, a small 2 door roadster.
 After Toyota took a controlling interest in Daihatsu in 1999, many of its cars have become uglier and cheaper versions of Toyotas.